brianellin/bsky-mcp-server/README.md

 - **get-followers**: returns the set of users who follow an account
 - **get-liked-posts**: returns recent posts liked by the authenticated user
 - **get-trends**: returns current trending topics on Bluesky with post counts
-- **search-posts**: returns posts for a given query. can specify top or lateest
+- **search-posts**: returns posts for a given query. can specify top or latest
 - **search-people**: returns people for a given search query
 - **search-feeds**: returns feeds for a given query
 - **like-post**: like a post with a specific URI